mmwaikar/SqlForCql/README.md

 _A query similar to the above update query against a table having both PK and CK columns, we have to use:_
 * update players_by_city set zip = 411038 where zip = 305001; - `(cql/update-by-non-pk-col-with-clustering-col "players_by_city" [:city :country] {:zip 305001} {:zip 411038})`

+## Other capabilities

+Typically, when we are using Cassandra, it is very common to have a base table, and a supporting query table similar to the `players` & `players_by_city` tables in our example above.
+In older Cassandra versions, there was support for materialized views where we did not have to worry about keeping the number of rows in the base table and its materialized view, in sync.
+However, current Cassandra versions have dropped support for materialized views, so it's now our responsibility to keep the rows in the base table, and the supporting query tables in sync (i.e. the data in these related tables should be the same).
+This is where the `analyze` and the `generate` namespaces help.

-#### Getting counts of the number of rows of a few tables:
+#### Getting counts of the number of rows of a few (base, and the supporting query) tables:
 * `(analyze/get-counts ["players" "players_by_city"])`

-#### Getting difference in the rows of a main table, and it's supporting query table:
+#### Getting difference in the rows of a base table, and it's supporting query table:
 * `(analyze/get-diff "players" "players_by_city")`

+* **NOTE:** If the rows are the same, then this above function returns: `{:no-difference #{}}`

+#### Generating insert statements, if the rows in the base table, and it's supporting query table differ:
+* `(generate/get-insert-statements table-name table-rows)`

+#### Typically, the output of `analyze/get-diff` can be fed to the above function **if the rows aren't the same**:
+* `(generate/get-insert-statements (analyze/get-diff "players" "players_by_city"))`

 ## License